aws-neuron/aws-neuron-tensorflow/README.md

 1. (Optional) Validate the `tensorflow-neuron` pip whl
     1. `mkdir ../rundir`
     1. `cd ../rundir`
+    1. `pip install pytest`
-    1. `pip install pytest neuron-cc tensorflow/tensorflow_neuron-*.whl --extra-index-url=https://pip.repos.neuron.amazonaws.com`
+    1. `pip install neuron-cc ../tensorflow/tensorflow_neuron-*.whl --extra-index-url=https://pip.repos.neuron.amazonaws.com`
     1. `env NEURON_TF_COMPILE_ONLY=1 pytest --pyargs tensorflow_neuron`, all tests should pass.
         - If tests are running on `inf1` instances with `aws-neuron-runtime` installed, then you may simply run `pytest --pyargs tensorflow_neuron` and expect all tests passing.
         - Known issue: if you have `h5py>=3` installed, some Keras related tests may fail due to https://github.com/tensorflow/tensorflow/issues/44467

 ### `tensorflow_model_server_neuron` binary executable
-We recommend building `tensorflow_model_server_neuron` in docker image `tensorflow/serving:1.15.0-devel` which includes the source code of tf-serving 1.15.0 and its entire build dependency environment.
+We recommend building and running `tensorflow_model_server_neuron` on docker image `tensorflow/serving:1.15.0-devel` which includes the source code of tf-serving 1.15.0 and its entire build dependency environment.
 To install docker, please refer to https://docs.docker.com/engine/install/.